 3. Hiking

 Leaf peeking is a fall must, and Kentville trails offer a wonderful option to take in the spectacular fall views.
 Miner’s Marsh is a popular option because it is not a challenging hike and takes visitors by the stunningly beautiful wetland.
 The trail is made up of 1.7km of looped trails.
 If you are looking for something more challenging, then a hike around The Gorge is for you.
-It was originally built for mountain biking, but you can still hike the challenging trails.
+It was initially built for mountain biking, but you can still hike the challenging trails.
+If you like waterfalls, head to Kentville Ravine Trail.

 4. Apple Cider

 While the rest of the world is going nuts for Pumpkin Spice, Kentville is enjoying freshly made Apple Cider.
-Everything from regular apple cider, hard cider, to apple cider flavoured cookies, this popular flavour is everywhere.
-Kentville is home to Maritime Express, who is pressing premium ciders and serving up amazing local food.
+Everything from regular apple cider, hard cider, to apple cider-flavoured cookies, this popular flavour is everywhere.
+Kentville is home to Maritime Express, which offers premium ciders and serves up amazing local food.

 Details